Mitchell's Motorplex

 9. Aftermarket radiators okay – radiators can be braced for support.

-allowed.
+11. Computer must be stock no tune or chip.
 Ignition coil must remain OEM.

 12. You may move the battery for safety purposes.